 Soldering them on to the motors and then soldering their 6 wires each was the hardest job to date I’ve undertaken with a soldering iron.

-[UPDATE: Pololu now have magnetic shaft encoders that much easier to setup and use: Magnetic Encoder Pair Kit for Micro Metal Gearmotors.
-However, I have not tried to use them and they have a slightly higher profile than the optical ones so might require more finessing]
+UPDATE: Pololu now have magnetic shaft encoders that much easier to setup and use: Magnetic Encoder Pair Kit for Micro Metal Gearmotors.
+However, I have not tried to use them and they have a slightly higher profile than the optical ones so might require more finessing Pololu also have an upgraded Zumo 32U4 kit that has encoders, LCD, ATmega32U4 microcontroller, side and front sensors all integrated into the design.

 I had to hot-glue them on first otherwise there was no way I could solder and keep them straight.
 Even hot glueing them was tricky and it took a few attempts to get them level on the motor casing.
 After that soldering the motor leads was easy.